TechRinger/SaaS-Squash/README.md

 ## Configuration

-The app can be used to create a single SaaS app, fall through multiple apps until a connection is made, or try to create sessions to each one that's configured simultainously.
-Each of these can be controleld by either:
+The app can be used to create a single SaaS app, fall through multiple apps until a connection is made, or try to create sessions to each one that's configured simultaneously.
+Each of these can be controlled by either:

 - Hardcoding the values inside the common/credentials.go file flag to the app
 - Filling in the values in the config.json file and having it in the same directory as the app when it's launched